David-Martino/drone-project/firmware/Modifications-Register.md

 ## Power Management
 Configuring the power management to read a 2S battery.
-NOTE that in testing, these changes have been integrated with the BLHeli_Driver folder rather than a separate power management folder.
+NOTE that in testing, these changes have been integrated with the `BLHeli_Driver` folder rather than a separate power management folder.

 ### Relevant files
 - `components/core/crazyflie/hal/interface/pm_esplane.c`
 - `components/core/crazyflie/hal/interface/pm_esplane.c`

 ### Modifications Log
-1. TODO: In pm_esplane.c, bat671723HS25C holds an LUT for mapping battery voltage->percentage.
+1. In pm_esplane.c, bat671723HS25C holds an LUT for mapping battery voltage->percentage.
 This must be updated with the battery discharge curve.
+NOTE: this has only been done in the main folder, not in the testing folder.
 2. In pm_esplane.c, function pmInit() calls pmEnableExtBatteryVoltMeasuring(CONFIG_ADC1_PIN, xx).
 Change xx to 4. xx is the multiplier that corrects for our 4:1 voltage divider on the ADC input.
 3. In pm_esplane.c, function pmInit() sets pmSyslinkInfo.vBat = 3.7f.
 Change this to 7.4f -- not actually sure what this does, may just be for logging
 4. In pm_esplane.h, set PM_BAT_LOW_VOLTAGE  to 6.4f (original 3.2f)
 5. In pm_esplane.h, set PM_BAT_CRITICAL_LOW_VOLTAGE to 6.0f (original 3.0f)

+NOTE: the LV limits maybe should be lowered considering how quickly the SOC curve falls off...
+NOTE: Also keep in mind, the voltage drop over battery cable is roughly 0.3V @ 10A - although this may be badly measured (measured relaxed voltage at 8.4V, and then measured the voltage at the PCB instantly while drawing 10A)